deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 # Kubermatic Kubernetes Platform on de.NBI Cloud Berlin

-**Document version:** 1.0
-**Last updated:** January 2026
-**Maintained by:** de.NBI Cloud Berlin Team
+> **Maintained by:** de.NBI Cloud Berlin Team
+> **Last updated:** January 2026

 ---

 ## About this guide

-This guide describes how to deploy and manage production-ready Kubernetes clusters on de.NBI Cloud Berlin infrastructure using Kubermatic Kubernetes Platform (KKP).
+This guide describes how to deploy and manage production-ready Kubernetes clusters on de.NBI Cloud Berlin infrastructure using **Kubermatic Kubernetes Platform (KKP)**.
 KKP automates the deployment, scaling, and lifecycle management of Kubernetes clusters on OpenStack.

 ### Audience

 This guide is intended for:

-- Platform administrators who deploy and manage Kubernetes clusters
+- 👤 Platform administrators who deploy and manage Kubernetes clusters
-- DevOps engineers who configure cluster infrastructure
+- 🔧 DevOps engineers who configure cluster infrastructure
-- Application developers who require Kubernetes environments
+- 💻 Application developers who require Kubernetes environments

 ### What you will learn

 After completing this guide, you will be able to:

-- Describe KKP architecture and the cluster hierarchy model
+- ✅ Describe KKP architecture and the cluster hierarchy model
-- Configure your local administration environment with required CLI tools
+- ✅ Configure your local administration environment with required CLI tools
-- Deploy a fully functional Kubernetes User Cluster
+- ✅ Deploy a fully functional Kubernetes User Cluster
-- Configure external access using Traefik ingress controller
+- ✅ Configure external access using Traefik ingress controller
-- Manage team access with Kubernetes RBAC
+- ✅ Manage team access with Kubernetes RBAC

 ---